Created by CK-12 Foundation/Adapted by Christine Miller

 Structure of the Epidermis

 There are no blood vessels and very few nerve cells in the epidermis.
-Without blood to bring epidermal cells oxygen and nutrients, the cells must absorb oxygen directly from the air and obtain nutrients via of fluids from the dermis below.
+Without blood to bring epidermal cells oxygen and nutrients, the cells must absorb oxygen directly from the air and obtain nutrients via diffusion of fluids from the dermis below.
 However, as thin as it is, the epidermis still has a complex structure.
 It has a variety of cell types and multiple layers.

 Cells of the Epidermis